Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Contractual requirements: Do your clients or contracts require specific liability coverage limits?

-The bigger your business — and the more interaction it has with consumers — the more likely you will need an excess insurance policy.
+The bigger your business — and the more interaction it has with consumers — the more likely it is that you’ll need an excess insurance policy.
 Businesses with increased risk, including those that use heavy machinery and equipment, have more exposure and should carry larger liability limits.

 TipBottom line

-If you have more than one liability policy, including general liability, workers' compensation, and commercial auto, you may opt for an umbrella policy instead of an excess liability policy.
-This is because one umbrella policy will increase the limits of all three liability policies, making it a more cost-effective option.
+If you have more than one liability policy, including general liability, employer's liability, and commercial auto, you may opt for an umbrella policy instead of an excess liability policy.
+In many cases, one umbrella policy can extend coverage across multiple underlying policies, which may make it a more cost-effective option.

 What does excess liability insurance cost?

-• Company size and revenue: Larger companies typically face higher premiums.
+• Company size and revenue: Larger companies generally face higher premiums.

-• Underlying policy limits: Higher underlying limits may reduce excess costs.
+• Underlying policy limits: Higher underlying limits can sometimes reduce excess coverage costs.

-• Risk management practices: Strong safety programs can reduce premiums.
+• Risk management practices: Strong safety programs and loss-prevention efforts may help lower premiums.

 Cost-effectiveness evaluation

-• Asset protection ratio: Coverage should generally equal or exceed net worth
+• Asset protection ratio: Coverage may need to equal or exceed your company’s net worth, depending on your risk exposure.

 Excess liability vs. umbrella insurance

-Commercial umbrella insurance policies and excess liability insurance policies both add liability coverage to specific policies, with a key difference.
+Commercial umbrella insurance policies and excess liability insurance policies both add liability coverage to specific policies, but there’s a key difference.
 An umbrella policy usually provides coverage for more than one underlying policy.
-An excess liability policy is meant to back up only one underlying policy, usually general liability, but it may also cover commercial auto.
+An excess liability policy is meant to extend only one underlying policy, usually general liability, but it may also cover commercial auto.

 Feature